New MacBook Pro 2017 Could Debut Gold Color, Use An iPad Pro For Cintiq-Like Productivity

 It is no secret that Apple kind of missed the mark when it released the revamped MacBook Pro last year.
 With an insanely limited number of ports and upgrade options, the thin and sleek machines were practically an irony of their “Pro” moniker.
-If recent reports and rumors are any indication, however, it appears that Apple would be stepping up its game in the professional-grade market this year, with the MacBook Pro 2017 debuting a new color option and possibly featuring a nifty innovation for creative professionals.
+If recent reports and rumors are any indication, however, it appears that Apple will be stepping up its game in the professional-grade market this year, with the MacBook Pro 2017 debuting a new color option and possibly featuring a nifty innovation for creative professionals.

 Thom Holwerda of OSNews stated in a recent report that Apple was forced to rethink its whole strategy in the Pro market after the release of the 2016 MBP.
 According to Holwerda, immediately after the launch of the MacBook Pro 2016 with Touch Bar, orders for refurbished old MBPs practically went through the roof.
 Unfortunately for Apple, the orders for refurbished older MacBook Pros got even higher after the initial batch of reviews were released for the MacBook Pro 2016 with Touch Bar.